Irma Aguayo

 Aguayo began painting at the age of 14, depicting many shades of brown on her canvas.
 In her 20s she worked a full-time job but felt trapped and decided to quit her job and start working part-time to develop her art.
 After a lot of insisting she was allowed to restore a temporary mural at Chicano Park in San Diego.
 With the restoration of the mural she was given the title of muralist.
 She has continued to paint at Chicano Park and work on community public art projects with people of different culture.
 She is now a part of the Chicano Park Steering Committee.

 Artworks

 Three Wise Men

-This 2019 acrylic painting depicts three men, Jesse Constancio, Ramon "Chunky" Sanchez, and Howard Holman.
+This 2019 acrylic painting depicts three men, Jesse Constancio, Ramón "Chunky" Sánchez, and Howard Holman.
 Jesse Constancio, painted wearing a Chargers Football team hat, was a season ticket holder for over 22 years and was present at the town hall meeting to discuss the future of the football team.
 Ramon "Chunky" Sanchez, a Chicano Musician who died in 2016, was the co-founder of the band ' Los Alacranes' and was an activist for the Chicano Civil Rights and Laborers Movement.
 Howard Holman was a leader who dedicated his life to fight for the betterment of his community in San Diego.